 Minibuses are motor vehicles constructed or adapted to carry more than eight, but not more than 16, passengers in addition to the driver, and (those manufactured since January 2013) have a maximum length of 8 metres.
 Minibus operators are not required by law to provide child car seats, but if they are provided and can be fitted properly, they must be used by children in the appropriate weight and size ranges, as shown below.
 If seat belts or chid seats are not provided in the front, children must travel in the rear of the minibus.

-Children under 3 years old Children under 3 years old can travel in minibuses without wearing a seat belt, or using a child car seat if they are not provided.
+Children under 3 years old can travel in minibuses without wearing a seat belt, or using a child car seat if they are not provided.
 However, this is not the safest option.
 Check whether the minibus operator can provide a minibus with seat belts and child car seats.
 If they cannot provide child car seats, ask whether you can fit your own although it may not be possible to do so because your child seat will be designed for cars not minibuses whose seats are different shapes and sizes.

-Children aged 3 years to their 12th Birthday or until they are 135cm tall (approximately 4'5") If seat belts or child car seats are provided and can be fitted properly, children aged 3 to 12 years old must use them.
+Children aged 3 years to their 12th Birthday or until they are 135cm tall (approximately 4'5") All children must travel in rear seats (any seats behind the driver) if a child car seat or an adult seat belt isn't fitted.